Daeen/Seg4DGaussian/README.md

 ### Technicolor Light Field

 Please contact the author from "Dataset and Pipeline for Multi-View Light-Field Video" for access.
-We use the undistorted data from Birthday, Fabien, Train, and Theater.
+We use the undistorted data from Birthday, Fabien, Painter, and Theater.

 For generating initial point cloud.
 Make sure you have COLMAP installed.
 We use COLMAP 3.9.1.